czhang-rwth/project-thesis-data-analytics-attenuation-of-powerline-communication-2021/README.md

 Projekt: Laboruntersuchungen zur Dämpfung von Powerline-Kommunikation in Niederspannungsverfahren

 Project: Laboratory Investigations of Attenuation of Powerline Communication in Low Voltage Distribution Grids

+The sample pictures in the folder plot have large memories